MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab16_Process_Sales.md

 1. Correct a posted sales invoice

-    1. Select the search for page icon in the top-right corner of the page, enter **Posted Sales Invoices**, and then choose the related link.
+    1. Select the Search icon in the top-right corner of the page, enter `Posted Sales Invoices` and then choose the related link.

     2. On the **Posted Sales Invoices** list page, select the invoice for customer Francematic.